DISCLAIMER: This is an unofficial rules document written by independent judges. This is not official Wizards of the Coast documentation.

 Definition

 A triggered ability triggers, but the player controlling the ability doesn’t demonstrate awareness of the trigger’s existence by the first time that it would affect the game in a visible fashion.
-The point by which the player needs to demonstrate this awareness depends on the impact that the trigger would have on the game:

 • A triggered ability that requires its controller to choose targets (other than 'target opponent'), modes, or other choices made when the ability is put onto the stack: The controller must announce those choices before they next pass priority.